FatihKoz/DisposableBasic/README.md

 05.JAN.24

 * Fixed a typo in Disposable Runways (preventing update/edit)
-* License update (Two new dissalowed VA's are added)
+* License update (Two new disallowed VA's are added)

 01.JAN.24